 This week we went to visit Tenaga Wind Farm in Gharo being commissioned by Engro Pakistan.
-The project has a total capacity of producing 49.5 MW of electrical energy from 31 turbines rated at 1.6 MW each (one turbine out of the 31 produces 1.5 MW).
+According to the company of energy systems the project has a total capacity of producing 49.5 MW of electrical energy from 31 turbines rated at 1.6 MW each (one turbine out of the 31 produces 1.5 MW).
 The total cost of the project is $120 m and it is expected that this investment would be recovered in 5-6 years.
 The cost of a unit (kwhr) is going to Rs.15 as agreed with the Government of Pakistan.
+If people need the best passive income investments, they have to take help from experts in the field.
+Mentioning UK Energy Support, they provide valuable expertise in this regard.

 The total energy produced annually would be 134 GWh which can be used to calculate the average power produced by the 31 wind turbines.